yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/customise/customize-with-jquery.md

     parent: "Customise"
 ---

 Tyk Portal comes prepackaged with jQuery.
-This opens up a whole world of customization, by extending our Portal using Javascript and HTML to create dynamic content.
+This opens up a whole world of customisation, by extending our Portal using JavaScript and HTML to create dynamic content.

 ## Dynamic Content Rendering & Filtering